das7pad/hangoutsbot/hangupsbot/plugins/providedbyuser/README.md

 Each category may use a custom set-, delete- and search-command.

+Your label may be specified in a plural version for the search command.

 Add the values into the `CATEGORY`s config entry in the bot config:

 ```